 - Cashews – toasted to golden perfection add lots of yummy crunch.
 They’re not strictly necessary if you can’t have nuts.
 Despite the fact this is a ‘cashew chicken’ recipe there’s still plenty of flavor if you need to omit the nuts.

-Now let’s jump in and make this Easy Cashew Chicken step by step:
+let’s make this recipe step by step

 Stir fries are best cooked over high heat and need all of your attention once you start cooking.

 Time saving tip #1: You can mince your garlic and ginger ahead of time, and refrigerate it for a couple of days.
 Or you can freeze it for a later date.
 I mince up large batches, and then freeze them in small containers.
 From there I just pull out a container and place it in the refrigerator to thaw.
 A good amount to freeze for a stir fry is 2 cloves of garlic and 1 tablespoon minced ginger.
 You can vary the ratios, but that one is very tasty!

-Cut up all the veggies.
+Step 2: Cut up all the veggies.
 Try to aim for evenly sized pieces if you can.

 Time saving tip #2: Cut up your veggies on the weekend and store in airtight containers.
 This way if you don’t have much time in the evenings, the main prep work is already done.
 You can also buy lots of different veggies already cut up these days.
 And if you use a veggie like snow peas, there’s no prep at all!